 Performing a Center Frequency Test is the only way to guarantee that a radar unit is displaying

-as supported by the radar manufacturers and the International Association of
+correct speed results as supported by the radar manufacturers and the International Association of

 Chiefs of Police (IACP).
 So why do so many certifications not include this critical test?